 and shall contain the information required to be furnished by him by or under the Act or these regulations.

-[Regulation 10 amended in Gazette 29 Nov 1991 p.
+[Regulation 10 amended: Gazette 29 Nov 1991 p.
 5989.]

 10A.
 Industrial radiographers to carry and produce licence cards

 (1) An industrial radiographer shall carry a licence card while carrying out any work with irradiating apparatus or radioactive substances.